Frequently Asked Questions

 If you find my sculptures exceed your expectations while their prices remain affordable, then I am very proud to have achieved my goals.
 As the popularity and demand for my work increases, I will consider increasing the current price but for now, I think I have hit a good balance.
-Consider it a thank you for supporting my dreams early in my sculpting career! 🙂
+Consider it a thank you for supporting my sculpting passion! 🙂

 The sculptures are made out of an extremely hard premium carving stone that feels smooth to the touch and very solid in weight.
 Although the material is durable and highly resistant to water and UV light, dropping them can still result in damage so please be careful!
 After all, this is Graphesium’s Fine Sculptures, not Graphesium’s Fun Action Figures.

 All my busts are 1/4 scale.
 This means, including the base, they stand about 10-12 inches tall, depending on the original height proportions of the character.
 As a collector myself, I strictly follow this scale so all my statues are collectible!
 If I ever change my sculpture scales, I will let you know and send you a free replacement with any future order you make.

 If you want a larger or smaller-scaled sculpture, you will need to contact me for a custom commission.